valentiniljaz/cordova-nfcv-plugin/ionic2/readme.md

 # Ionic2+ NfcV Service

-Service provides helpers methods for accessing NfcV tags on Android.
+Service provides helper methods for accessing NfcV tags on Android.

 Support for Ionic2+ is optional.
 You can use the plugin without Ionic2+.
-If you'll be using Angular 2+ with you project you can even use NfcV Service.
+If you'll be using Angular 2+ (but not Ionic2+) within you project you can still use NfcV Service.
 There is nothing specific about the plugin that would limit its use only to Ionic2+.
-It' only tested it with Ionic2, but it can be used with any other framework.
+It's only tested it with Ionic2, but it can be used with any other framework.

 ## Install